bitsofparag/self-hosted-grafana/README.md

 4. Get the username from the CLI with `terraform output grafana_user`

-5. Get the password from the CLI with `terraform output -raw grafana_password`. *Store the password in your password manager!*.
+5. Get the password from the CLI with `terraform output -raw grafana_password`. *Store the password in your password manager!*

 6. Check the cloud console for the instance to be ready.